Why You Should Be Conducting Self-Audits

 Some companies take aggressive approaches with ACOS over 100%, just to get reviews and drive traffic to their product.
-On the flip side, an ACOS of 10% can sometimes be a breakeven point for products with small profit margins.
+On the flip side, an ACOS of 10% can sometimes be a breakeven point for an Amazon product with small profit margins.

 You also want to make sure you check your ACOS over multiple timeframes, such as YTD, last 90 days, last 60 days, last 30 days, and MTD to identify any rising or falling trends.

 When the folks at Ad Badger open an account, we want to monitor spend per day.
 Does it have thousands of dollars being spent and month’s worth of data rolls in every single day?
 Or is it an account that spends $45 dollars in that same timeframe and gives us virtually no statistically significant data?